Religious Education

 Dear God,

-Please be with the people in India because lots of people are dying.
-There is not a lot of oxygen and not enough hospitals or room.
+Please be with the people in other countries because lots of people are dying.
+There is not a lot of food or water or safe places to live.
+Please help them.
 Amen. - Year 3 pupil

 Lord,

-I also hope that pollution will get better because lots of animals are dying from it.
+I hope that pollution will get better because lots of animals are dying from it across the world.
+Help us to make small changes to protect the world we live in.
 Amen. - Year 6 pupil